Last updated on - November 14th, 2018

 Selenium is NOT an Automation Tool

-Selenium is like a tiny piece of a bigger set of tools that are required to perform automation task.
+Selenium is like a tiny piece of a bigger set of tools that are required to perform automation testing.

-This is one of the most asked questions in interviews.
+This is one of the most asked questions in interviews and most of the candidates answer it wrongly.

 Brief History of Selenium